-On average, for the years 2014-2019, the growth rate has been adjusted upwards by close to 0.07 percentage points compared to the originally published results.
+On average, for the years 2014-2020, the growth rate has been adjusted upwards by 0.1 percentage points compared to the originally published results.
 The revisions of the individual quarters for a year differ due to the fact that the quarters are adjusted to obtain a reasonable relationship with the quarters in adjacent years.
-The greatest difference between the final annual calculation broken down by quarters and the initial calculation of a quarter was 1.0 percentage points, but the greatest negative revision was -1.0 percentage points.
+The size of the revisions for the aforementioned period, spans between -1.0 and +1.0 percentage points.

-Seasonally adjusted series are revised in full on each computation date.
-Viewed over the 24 quarters of 2014-2020, the average revision of the seasonally adjusted quarterly rate of growth was just shy of 0.2 percentage points on the first revision occasion, calculated in absolute figures, then gradually decreasing to 0.1 before the final annual calculation once again leads to a major revision.
-The revisions have (before the annual calculation) ranged from -0.8 to 0.6 percentage points.
+Seasonally adjusted series are revised in full in conjunction with each publication.
+Viewed over the quarters of 2014-2020, the average revision of the seasonally adjusted quarterly rate of growth was just shy of 0.2 percentage points on the first revision occasion, calculated in absolute figures, then gradually decreasing to 0.1 before the final annual calculation once again leads to a larger revision.
+The revisions have (prior to the annual calculation) ranged from -0.7 to 0.8 percentage points.
+The average size of the revisions following an annual compilation was just under 0.2 percentage points, in absolute terms.

 The revisions of the GDP indicator can be expected to be slightly larger than in other quarterly calculations, since the indicator relies on more preliminary and incomplete sources.
-Based on a comparison with the first release of the eight regular accounts since 2020Q1, the average absolute standard error of the indicator is 0.4 percentage points on annualised GDP growth.
+The average absolute standard error of the indicator, since its inception in 2020 and up until the fourth quarter of 2022, is 0.4 percentage points on annualised GDP growth.